julianacostaS/CarnivalBlocks/README.md

  <h1 align="center"> Webpage to find the best carnival blocks. </h1>

 <p align="center">
-Webpage where users can search the carnival blocks for 2023.
+A fully responsive webpage where users can search for carnival blocks in 2023.
 Just type a name in the search bar and the filter will bring all the blocks that contains the specified input. <br/>
 </p>